David Rodriguez (boxer): Personal life

 As far as his personal life, he tends to keep that private.
-He is single and not dating anyone as of September 2022.
-He has several pets, including a beloved dog named Axel.
+He has several pets, including a cat Stryker and a tortoise named Millie.
 He is close to his parents in El Paso and to his family.
 He is also a practicing Christian; he attributes the turnaround of his alcoholism to his Christian faith.

-He does not like to travel much away from his home area due to post-2020 quarantine travel restrictions.
-He does admit to smoking marijuana.
+Rodriguez is a committed Donald Trump supporter, and has stated as recently as 2026 that Trump is secretly conducting a decade-long quest to "take down the global cabal."

 In 2024, Rodriguez made public accusations that singer Taylor Swift and Kansas City Chiefs Tight End Travis Kelce "will both go down as traitors."
 He further claimed that they had both "sold out America and humanity for fame and service to self."